Introduction: Living Frugally on One Income

 A grocery budget is an essential aspect of frugal living as it can help you to manage your food expenses effectively.

-To create a grocery budget, start by analyzing your current spending habits and identifying areas where you can cut back.
-Determine how much you can afford to spend on groceries each week or month and stick to that budget.
+To create a grocery budget, start by analyzing your spending habits and determine the areas where you can cut back.
+Calculate your weekly or monthly grocery budget and adhere to it strictly to manage your expenses.

 Save Money on Groceries